 - Limit the number of available stalls and urinals to ensure physical distancing in washrooms.

 - Ensure picnic tables in shelters are at least two metres (six feet) apart.

-- Close or implement appropriate risk mitigation measures in all recreation centres where physical distancing or cleaning or sanitization is not practical or possible to enforce.
-An example may be an arcade centre where it may not be possible to clean and sanitize after every use.
+- Implement appropriate risk mitigation measures in all recreation centres where physical distancing or cleaning or sanitization is not practical or possible to enforce.
+For instance, requiring hand hygiene between games in an arcade where cleaning between use may not be possible.

-- Indoor dining at food premises permitted according to Renew PEI Together (guidelines are forthcoming following consultation with industry).
+- Indoor dining at food premises is permitted following the Food Premises Guidance.

 - Advise campers that if an amenity is busy, such as a shower facility, beach or hiking trail, it is best to come back outside of peak times or use another amenity.

 - Ensure hand sanitizer with at least 60% - 80% alcohol is available in or near all recreational facilities.

 - Use floor markings in common areas and recreational facilities to indicate where guests should stand to maintain physical distancing.

 - Where applicable, encourage campers to use the washroom facilities in their own recreational vehicle as much as possible.